jslint-org/jslint/README.md

 - [help.html](help.html) describes JSLint's usage.
 Please [read it](https://jslint-org.github.io/jslint/help.html).

-- [function.html](function.html) describes the jslint function and the results it produces.

 JSLint can be run anywhere that JavaScript (or Java) can run.

 The place to express yourself in programming is in the quality of your ideas and